Nazmul5765/Nazmul5765/README.md

 # Hi, I'm Nazmul 👋

-I'm an aspiring C# / .NET developer with a strong interest in backend development and problem-solving.
+I'm an Junior C# / .NET developer with a strong interest in backend development and problem-solving.

-### Aspiring C# / .NET Developer | Northcoders Bootcamp
+### Junior C# / .NET Developer | Northcoders Bootcamp

 ---